 |Dry Weight (lbs): 1,180 – 2,000||Sleeping Capacity: 2-4|

 |Length: 13′ – 18′||Average Price (New): $15,000|

 |Width: 78″ – 84″||View Full Specs: Aliner|

-#6.
-Aliner Somerset
+6. Aliner Somerset

-The Somerset is a very well-equipped camper and one of the best in the industry and one of the nicest pop up campers I’ve seen.
+The Somerset is a very well-equipped camper and one of the best in the industry and one of the nicest pop-up campers I’ve seen.
 Dozens of standard amenities make this dual-tent a perfect choice for a family.

 There are 4 models in the Somerset line-up including the high-end Utah model which we particularly like.
 Definitely one of the best pop up campers and built for comfort.
 Has good storage space and a small kitchenette

 |Dry Weight (lbs): 2,650 – 2,908||Sleeping Capacity: 5|

 |Length: 18’9″ – 23’7″||Average Sale Price (New): $18,000|